jpaquim/psycle/trunk/portable_psycle/doc/for-end-users/readme.txt

 Also, chat with other PSYCLE users or developers in our IRC - Channel:
 Join #psycle on EFNet network
- (some servers : irc.prison.net , irc.efnet.pl , irc.homelien.no) (<bohan> note: irc.isdnet.fr doesn't exist anymore)
+ (some servers : irc.prison.net , irc.efnet.pl , irc.homelien.no)
+ (<bohan> note: irc.isdnet.fr doesn't exist anymore. now it is irc.efnet.fr)